 Which is probably why my reading list of the last couple of years has had more and more titles that could be categorized as “self-help.”

 This feels like a personal comeuppance of sorts.
 When I was a Borders bookseller in my twenties – still convinced somehow that I was destined for greatness – one of the sections I was in charge of maintaining was self-help, and as customers browsed books with titles like “Codependent No More” and “14,000 Things to be Happy About” (“Ice cream cones!” read one desperate-sounding page), I thought, arrogantly, “Ugh.
 If these books really had substantive answers to life’s biggest challenges, wouldn’t we all be content?”

 Yet if you look on my shelves at home today, you’ll find “10% Happier,” “The Subtle Art of Not Giving a F*ck,” “The Life-Changing Magic of Tidying Up,” “The Dance of Anger,” and “Year of Yes,” among others.

 So there’s some kind of poetic justice in me reaching out for the very genre I looked down my nose at earlier in life.

-What I snootily thought in my 20s still holds true, of course.
+Yet what I snootily thought in my 20s still holds true.
 The answers to our most challenging personal issues won’t likely be found in these books.